All Episodes

 Yeah.

-Speaking of creating a moral hierarchy, the people who make and profit from porn, I mean, I don't know why they're not in prison, but I talk about exploitation.
+Speaking of like creating a moral hierarchy, the people who make and profit from porn, I mean, I don't know why they're not in prison, but I talk about exploitation.

 Oh, yeah.